Skip to main content

 How is hyperhidrosis treated?

-To treat hyperhidrosis as effectively as possible, the team at Integrated Dermatology of Brookline takes a comprehensive approach that usually starts with a physical exam, medical history, sweat test, and other medical tests, if necessary.
+To treat hyperhidrosis as effectively as possible, the team at Integrated Dermatology of Brookline-Andover takes a comprehensive approach that usually starts with a physical exam, medical history, sweat test, and other medical tests, if necessary.

 Clinical strength or prescription antiperspirants are often the first treatment recommendation for excessive underarm sweat.
 Antiperspirants can also stop excessive sweating on your hairline, hands, and feet.